Jacob Fearnley: 2024: Maiden Challenger title, ATP, Major and top 100 debuts

-He won his first singles ATP Challenger title at the 2024 Nottingham Open as a qualifier, getting his first top-100 win against Shang Juncheng in the quarterfinals, and defeating compatriot Charles Broom in the final.
+Fearnley won his first singles ATP Challenger title at the Nottingham Open as a qualifier, getting his first top-100 win against Shang Juncheng in the quarterfinals, and defeating compatriot Charles Broom in the final.
 It was only Fearnley's second appearance in the main draw of an ATP Challenger event.
-He became the fourth Brit to win the trophy after Andy Murray (2023), Dan Evans (2019 & 2022) and Greg Rusedski (1997 & 2003).
+He became the fourth British player to win the trophy after Andy Murray (2023), Dan Evans (2019 & 2022) and Greg Rusedski (1997 & 2003).

-Ranked No. 270, he made his ATP debut at the 2024 Eastbourne International as a wildcard.
+Ranked No. 270, he made his ATP debut at the Eastbourne International as a wildcard entrant.
 He lost to compatriot and fellow wildcard Billy Harris.

-For his Grand Slam singles debut, he also received a wildcard for the 2024 Wimbledon Championships.
+Fearnley made his Grand Slam singles debut at Wimbledon after being awarded a wildcard entry.
 He recorded his first Major win over debutant Alejandro Moro Canas and moved 50 positions up into the top 225 in the rankings.
-In the second round, he took a set off the second seed Novak Djokovic before losing by three sets to one.
+In the second round, he lost to second seed Novak Djokovic in four sets.

-Following a final showing at the 2024 Lincoln Challenger, where he defeated the top seed Christopher Eubanks en route, he reached the top 200 in the rankings on 12 August 2024.
-Fearnley beat Coleman Wong in straight sets in the final to win his second ATP Challenger title.
+He won his second ATP Challenger singles title at the Lincoln Challenger, defeating Coleman Wong in straight sets in the final.
 As a result he moved up to a new career-high ranking of No. 160 on 19 August 2024.

 Following his third title at the Rennes Challenger, defeating five French players in a row, Benoît Paire in 37 minutes, wildcard Sascha Gueymard Wayenburg, wildcard and top seed Adrian Mannarino, his first Top 50 win, third seed Harold Mayot, and finally fourth seed Quentin Halys, he reached the top 130 in the rankings on 16 September 2024.
-After winning his fourth Challenger at the Open d'Orléans he reached the top 100 in the rankings.
+After winning his fourth Challenger at the Open d'Orléans, he reached the top-100 in the rankings.

 Having qualified for the Stockholm Open in October, Fearnley won his 13th match in a row and second at the ATP Tour level with a first round success against Corentin Moutet.
 He lost in the second round to seventh seed Tallon Griekspoor.

 On 2 December 2024, Fearnley was world No. 99, having started the season at No. 646, climbing 547 positions and setting a record in the ATP singles rankings for the year.